 - Testify at up to two court hearings within 21 days, likely on short notice

 Once the petition is signed and approved by an attorney in the Office of Corporation Counsel, it will be filed in the Probate Division of the Milwaukee County Circuit Court.
 A judge or court commissioner will then review the petition and decide if it meets the legal standard.
-If the judge or court commissioner approves the petition, they will sign an Order telling the Milwaukee County Sheriff’s Department to find the person and take him or her to the Milwaukee County Behavioral Health Division at 9455 Watertown Plank Road, Wauwatosa.
+If the judge or court commissioner approves the petition, they will sign an Order telling the Milwaukee County Sheriff’s Department to find the person and take him or her to the Mental Health Emergency Center at 1525 N. 12th Street, Milwaukee.

 NOTE: The Office of Corporation Counsel has no control over how long the Probate Division or the Sheriff’s Department take to act on a petition or order.
 Both departments have many other duties to perform and cannot guarantee an immediate response to a Three-Party Petition.
-Generally, the process between when the petition is signed and when the person is taken to the Behavioral Health Division takes about 10 working days (two weeks).
+Generally, the process between when the petition is signed and when the person is taken to the Mental Health Emergency Center may take up to a week or longer.

-A probable cause hearing must be scheduled within 72 hours of when the person arrives at the Behavioral Health Division.
+A probable cause hearing must be scheduled within 72 hours of when the person arrives at the Mental Health Emergency Center.
 Some or all of the petitioners may have to testify at this first hearing.
 An attorney will contact petitioners who need to come to the hearing less than 24 hours before the hearing is scheduled.

-If the court finds probable cause to believe the claims in the petition, a final hearing will be set within 14 days of the person’s arrival at the Behavioral Health Division.
+If the court finds probable cause to believe the claims in the petition, a final hearing will be set within 14 days of the person’s arrival at the Mental Health Emergency Center.
 Some or all of the petitioners may have to testify at this hearing also.
 At this final hearing, the court will decide whether to commit the person for involuntary treatment.

 Return to Top